 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed? and European Maritime and Fisheries Fund (EMFF)) Proposed for ERDF to support the financing of working capital in SMEs where necessary as a temporary measure.
-ERDF investment priority to strengthen research, technological development and innovation is modified to cover investment in products and services for fostering the crisis response capacities in public health services.
-Expenditure on this is eligible from 1st February 2020. schemes, and community-based services.
+How can it be accessed?
+Fisheries Fund (EMFF)) ERDF investment priority to strengthen research, technological development and innovation is modified to cover investment in products and services for fostering the crisis response capacities in public health services.
+Expenditure on this is eligible from 1st February 2020.
 An EU Task Force has been setup to coordinate work with Member States, identify their precise needs and assist them so as to ensure that the money starts flowing as soon as possible.
-More info is contained within this European Commission document .
+More info is contained within this European Commission document.
 Wellbeing Fund (Scottish Government) £50 million fund across Scotland to support at-risk people affected by Covid-19, including homeless people and those experiencing fuel poverty.
 Supports organisations across the third sector that are providing important services for people as a result of coronavirus. £10m has already been allocated for immediate priorities and £7 million has been committed to provide around 2,000 charities with small grants through Corra, Inspiring Scotland, STV Appeal, SCVO and Scotland's Third Sector Interfaces.
 The remaining £33 million is now open to bids from Third Sector Organisations.
 Funds have supported the purchase and delivery of food, activities to support people's mental health and wellbeing, co-ordination of local activity and staff and volunteer expenses.
 It is anticipated that the fund will continue to support those things and much more.
-The Wellbeing Fund is now open for expressions of interest from all third sector organisations until midnight on Sunday 19 April 2020.
-It will close briefly to enable applications to be assessed quickly, funds distributed to organisations and a further review of need.
+This fund is currently closed.
 It is anticipated that the Wellbeing Fund will open again on May 7th 2020.
-Complete an expression of interest via the SCVO website.
+Further details of this fund can be found via the SCVO website.
+Supporting Communities Fund £40 million fund to support the growth of community Funds for organisations who support people at risk because of age, isolation, carers, homeless people An initial wave of £10 million is currently being deployed through Community Anchor Organisations and a